-In case of excessive swelling, bleeding, or pain, you should visit the piercer/doctor immediately to prevent further complications and dangers.
+- In case of excessive swelling, bleeding, or pain, you should visit the piercer or your physician.